Page Content

 • At least 3 Academic and/or Professional Reference Letters

-• Proof of English proficiency, if English is not a native language
+• Proof of English proficiency if English is not a native language

 Note: Some schools may ask applicants to submit a Statement of Educational and Career Goals indicating in sufficient detail compatibility between the school’s educational objectives and capabilities.

-Free Online Nonprofit Management Courses
+Free Master’s in Nonprofit Management Online Courses

-How to Pay for Masters in Nonprofit Management Programs
+How to Pay for Master’s in Nonprofit Management Programs

 Depending on the college and program, the cost of a Master’s in Nonprofit Management online program can be rather high.
 Paying for tuition and other associated educational costs can strain the wallet, but fortunately, students have a variety of options to fund these expenses.
-Here are a few examples of such funding options that are worth exploring:
+Here are a few examples of such funding options worth exploring:

 Scholarships